Ultimate Texas Sales Tax Guide

 Let’s take a closer look at how items are taxed in Texas:

-Are groceries taxable in Texas?
+Are Groceries Taxable in Texas?

-Grocery items like flour, sugar, milk, etc., are non-taxable, while candies, candied nuts, and are taxable.
+Grocery items like flour, sugar, milk, etc., are non-taxable, while candies and candied nuts are taxable.

 To find more information, read how taxes are collected on groceries across the United States.

-Is clothing taxable in Texas?
+Is Clothing Taxable in Texas?

 Yes, clothing is a taxable item in Texas.

-Are digital products taxable in Texas?
+Are Digital Products Taxable in Texas?

 Digital products are taxable in Texas if their tangible equivalent is also taxable.